WilliamsStudentsOnline/wso-frontend-training/Personal Website React/README.md

 16. `$ npm run deploy` or `$ yarn deploy`
 17. You should now be able to view your website at `https://<github-username>.github.io/`

+## Troubleshooting

+1. `yarn deploy` or `npm run deploy` says the website is published, but I get a 404 error.

+Open your respository on GitHub, and navigate to settings.
+Scroll down to the section called GitHub Pages, and under `Source` select the `master` branch.

 ## Helpful Tips:

 - Set up Prettier (https://prettier.io/) or ESLint (https://eslint.org/) if you haven’t already - these help to catch certain errors and make formatting a lot easier.